dhale/jtk/readme.txt

 shorter name, such as "jy" for this script.)

-3-D graphics in the Mines JTK
+3D graphics in the Mines JTK
 -----------------------------

-Our packages for 3-D graphics are built on JOGL, a Java binding for the OpenGL API.
-Like the Mines JTK, JOGL provides both JAR files and JNI libraries; and the JNI libraries are platform-specific.
-In the future, JOGL is likely to become part of standard Java Runtime Environment (JRE).
+Our packages for 3D graphics are built on JOGL, a Java binding for the OpenGL API.
+JAR files for JOGL on 64-bit operating systems are provided with the Mines JTK.
+To test 3D graphics on Linux or Mac OS X, type javarun.sh edu.mines.jtk.ogl.HelloTest

-Until then, the JAR files and JNI libraries for JOGL are provided with the JTK for most platforms.
-For other platforms, you may download these libraries from the JOGL website.

-To ensure that you have the JOGL JAR files and JNI libraries installed correctly, type javarun edu.mines.jtk.ogl.HelloTest
 You should see a white square, painted via OpenGL.
 This program also prints the OpenGL vendor and version number.
 That number should not be less than 1.2.

-If you get a "java.lang.UnsatisfiedLinkError", the JOGL JAR files or JNI libraries are perhaps not provided for your platform, or they may be in directories (e.g., jtk/lib/linux/x86/) that have not been specified correctly in your javarun script.
+If instead you see a "java.lang.UnsatisfiedLinkError", then perhaps the JOGL JAR files required for your operating system are not provided with the Mines JTK.
+You can check the JOGL web site for appropriate JAR files.
+Put them with the other platform-specific JAR files in the directory jtk/jar/.

 Development using the Mines JTK